Doctor insights on:

 - How long does it take a blood clot to dissolve?

-- Does it take a long time to heal
+- My cuts take a long time to heal